Skip to main content

 Table Schema View

-• Row Identifier: The single unique key column for the table is explicitly shown, along with its data type.
+• Identifier: The single unique key column for the table is explicitly shown, along with its data type.

 • It will visualize the nesting (if any), displaying group names and individual value names.

-This view gives you a complete snapshot of how Decode expects data to be structured for this specific table, both for unchanging attributes and for data that evolves over time.
+This view gives you a complete snapshot of how Decode expects data to be structured for this specific table, both for unchanging details and for data that evolves over time (for Time Series tables).